 Furthermore, demand response efforts were present during these two events, so actual demand was likely higher than what is reflected at those times.

-Conversely, there are times over the study period when renewables comprised a significant portion of the generation mix and any major increase above current capacity would have created “overproduction.”
+Conversely, there were times during the study period when renewables comprised a significant portion of the ERCOT generation mix, and any major increase above current capacity would have led to “overproduction.”
 See examples from December 17, 2020, to January 4, 2021, below.

-This “increased renewable, no storage” scenario demonstrates that building exclusively intermittent resources to meet high-demand periods, like Winter Storm Uri, will result in excess energy many times throughout the study period when demand is low.
-There are additional scenarios that can be created in the model where excess energy is created during the study period.
-This excess energy can be created by generation resources whose operating characteristics are limited in their ability to ramp with demand.
+This “increased renewable, no storage” scenario demonstrates that building exclusively on intermittent resources in the ERCOT generation mix to meet high-demand periods, like Winter Storm Uri, results in excess energy many times throughout the study period when demand is low.
+There are additional scenarios that can be created in the model in which excess energy is generated during the study period.
+This excess energy can be created by generation resources whose operating characteristics limit their ability to ramp with demand.

 As a result of various model iterations (i.e., changing assumptions and reviewing results), we identified the following questions, which will be explored in future episodes.

-- What opportunities exist if we create excess energy from changing the current generation mix?
+- What opportunities exist if we create excess energy from changing the current ERCOT generation mix?

 - What is the changed land use to support a different generation mix?